News

 Partner and Portfolio Manager

-Michael Nicolas has been a co-manager of the Oakmark Fund since 2020.
+Michael Nicolas has been a manager of the Oakmark Fund since 2020, the Oakmark Equity and Income Fund since 2022 and the Oakmark U.S. Large Cap ETF since 2024.
 He is also an investment analyst at Harris Associates and a vice president of the Oakmark Funds.

 He started at Harris Associates in 2013 after serving as a managing director at Lakeview Investment Group.
 Prior to that, he was a senior analyst at Stratford Advisory Group.